s-h-w-e-t/react-exercise/README.md

 - In information table, user can select traits to show and hide traits.

 - Error Handling :
-When api returns 404
-When User gets to wrong page or error page while browsing
+When api returns 404, when User gets to wrong page or error page while browsing

 ## **Project screenshots :**